caltechlibrary/urltracing-example/README.md

 ## Assumptions

 1. you have a file called *starting-urls.txt* with one url per line
-2. you are going to output a CSV formated list of "Starting URL" and "Final URL"
+2. you are going to output a CSV   list of "Starting URL" and "Final URL"
 3. we are doing this with a simple Python 3 script called *urltracer.py*.

 ## The script